SWeijden/PRG_Plugin/README.md

 As long as walls and tiles remain within the bounds of the room and are parented to the room, these can be added or removed outside of the tool.

 #### Future considerations:
-- Adding a spawn marker for the place where a new room will be created.
 - Change tile size and room height to be set in cm instead of meters.
 - Try to find ways to prevent interactions that will break the tool's internal state.